Mew100/1nventory/README.md

 # 1nventory
-1st repository, 1st to be completed project/program, the beginning.
+my first repository, soon to be completed project.
+Marking the beginning of the new era.